Machine-learning algorithms are often criticized for the opacity that surrounds them. It is difficult to understand how predictions are evaluated.

 The python script takes as input a csv file, which takes care of a first cleaning by deleting the lines with missing values, or by transforming the variables of the categorical type (one-hot-encoding).
 The implementation of the decision-tree on scikit-learn does not yet take into account this type of variable.

 Two json files are output in order to display the tree in two different ways: “StructureC1.json”, “StructureC2.json”.
 These two files as well as the (optional) parameters must be specified in the index.html file.

-Privilege Firefox to see code d3.js in case of difficulty report you here
+Use Firefox to see code d3.js easily, in case of difficulty report you here

 While the race for performance is in full swing, the explanability of the results of the algorithms tends to suffer.
 The underlying logic of using the data remains mostly difficult to understand.